Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 (2) A device shall not be added to the roster after January 1, 2025, unless the entity seeking the listing has complied with all applicable provisions of Sections 2105, 15909.02, 16959, and 17708.02 of the Corporations Code.

-(3) Commencing on January 1, 2026, the department may, for each device listed on the roster, charge the entity that manufactures, causes to be manufactured, or imports the device into the state for sale, an annual fee not to exceed the costs of research and development, report analysis, storage of prototype devices, and other program infrastructure costs necessary to implement the provisions of this division.
+(3) Commencing on January 1, 2026, the department may, for each device on the roster for which a prototype has been submitted to the department, charge the entity that manufactures, causes to be manufactured, or imports the device into the state for sale, an annual fee not to exceed the reasonable costs of storage of prototype devices, as required by subdivision (c) and by subdivision (d) of Section 23658.

 (4) The fee described in paragraph (3) shall be paid no later than on the first business day of each calendar year.